 You flip a coin 10 times, resulting in 8 tails and 2 heads.
 Determine if the coin is fair based on this outcome.

-Write a function that outputs the sample variance given a list of integers.
-Round the result to 2 decimal places.
+Write a function that outputs the sample variance given a list of integers and round the result to 2 decimal places.

 Your manager ran an A/B test with 20 different variants and found one significant result.
 Would you consider this result suspicious?